Cray-HPE/sat/docs/man/sat-bootsys.8.rst

         precedence over ``--cle-bos-template`` and ``--uan-bos-template``
         (below).
 This overrides the option ``bootsys.bos_templates`` in the config file.

+**--bos-version BOS_VERSION**
+        The version of the BOS API to use when launching BOS sessions.

 **--cle-bos-template** *CLE_BOS_TEMPLATE*
         The name of the BOS session template for shutdown or boot of